henrik-andreasson/inventorpy/README.md

 # About

-Schema service for multiple teams with on-call planning.
+Inventory management (or cmdb) service for multiple teams.

-Also can announce new/changes work and on-call to Rocket.Chat
+Also can announce new/changes to Rocket.Chat

-REST API for adding work and users exist, see utils/
+REST API for automatic management is on the agenda but not finished

 Very early version but working software.